List of contributors ix

 material 63

-Jose Rodrigo Vergara-Salinas Jose Cuevas-Valenzuela and Jose R.
+José Rodrigo Vergara-Salinas José Cuevas-Valenzuela and José R.

-4 Bioactive compounds in cereals: Technological and
+4 Bioactive compounds in cereals: Technological and nutritional

-nutritional properties 103
+properties 103

-Bart(3)omiej Makowski Justyna Rosicka-Kaczmarek and Ewa
+Bart³omiej Makowski Justyna Rosicka-Kaczmarek and Ewa Nebesny

 5 Antimicrobials from medicinal plants: Research initiatives